-Combined with automatic password rotation, which Ekran System also provides, password checkout functionality makes it much more difficult to steal a password.
+Combined with automatic password rotation and privileged access management services, which Ekran System also provides, password checkout functionality makes it much more difficult to steal a password.
 While password checkout may not be appropriate for all secrets, CISOs should consider this tool to bolster their organization’s cybersecurity in 2023.

 5. Increase data anonymity capabilities